nikvdp/cco/README.md

 - `--docker` (beta): Binds the host Docker socket into the sandbox so Claude can control Docker on your machine.
 This defeats the isolation barrier—avoid unless you explicitly need host Docker access.
 - `--allow-oauth-refresh` (beta): Gives the container write access to your Claude credentials so refreshed tokens sync back to the host.
 Malicious prompts could corrupt or replace those credentials.
-- `--safe` (native only): Hides the rest of your `$HOME` from Claude.
-Only the project directory and explicitly shared paths remain visible.
+- `--safe` (native only, experimental): **Provides stronger filesystem isolation** by hiding your entire `$HOME` directory from Claude.
+Only the project directory and explicitly shared paths remain visible. **Trade-off**: Increased security but may cause some tools to fail if they need access to configuration files in `$HOME`.
+Use `--allow-readonly` to selectively expose needed paths.
 - `--allow-readonly PATH`: Share extra files or directories read-only inside the sandbox.
 - `--deny-path PATH`: Hide a path entirely so it becomes inaccessible to Claude (appears empty/unavailable).